rgembalik/jquery-segmented-picker/README.md

 Segment type  | Description   | Example
 ------------- | ------------- | -------
-Numeric       | This segment will try to provide simple spinner usage on given segment | `{min:1, max:12}` - definition for hours in 12h format
+Numeric       | This segment will try to provide simple numeric spinner functionality on given segment | `{min:1, max:12}` - definition for hours in 12h format
 Separator     | This segment is inactive for editing and will act simply as decoration for format      |   `"km/h "` - units are nice example of decorators
 Enum          | This will act as very simple picker for already defined set of values |  `["am", "pm"]` - am/pm format